 Goal 3: Skilled communicators as evidenced by

-SLO 3.1 producing a coherent and convincing written research proposal at the end of the second spring term.
+SLO 3.1 producing a coherent and convincing written research proposal at the end of candidacy seminar.

 SLO 3.2 disseminating work in a scholarly forum outside of EVMS within 12 months of completion of work.

-SLO 3.3 communicating to the lay public by preparing a project outcomes report summary of work for publication on EVMS-affiliated media in year 2.
+SLO 3.3 communicating to the lay public by preparing a project outcomes report summary of work for publication in year 2.

 SLO 3.4 presenting oral summation of proposal during Candidacy Seminar.